Skip to main content

 2. Ongoing

-I consider initial SEO as the standards compliant structure of the site and the inclusion of initial values for structural page elements such as:
+I consider initial SEO as the standards compliant structure of the site and the inclusion of original values for structural page elements such as:

 • Clear, concise, keyword-rich content written for human visitors